westhee/LIFSResearchBlog/_posts/2019-09-25-CLIPS-A-Tool-for-Building-Expert-Systems.md

 For example, if I had the following fact list:

-_(this icode to build a family tree!
+_(this is a part of a program to build a family tree!
 Just running this will not work properly!)_

 ```
 (child-of Lisa Homer)